 The 5-star hotel offers all of the luxuries you expect from a Hilton hotel with the unique touch of Egypt.
-Enjoy the infinity pool next to Nile or go for a run overlooking the mighty river inside the state of the art gym.
+Enjoy the infinity pool next to the Nile or go for a run overlooking the mighty river inside the state of the art gym.

 Another 5-star hotel, however, the price is nowhere near the Hilton one.
-Pavillon Winter Luxor offers 3 restaurants, 2 bars, spacious garden and warm hospitality right in the heart ofcity.
+Pavillon Winter Luxor offers 3 restaurants, 2 bars, a spacious garden, and warm hospitality right in the heart of

 This is the one I used on my trip to Luxor.
 Overlooking Luxor temple, the hotel has the perfect location and even has breakfast included in the price.
-Not the most spacious rooms but definitely a great value hotel.
+Not the most spacious rooms but definitely a great value.

 While visiting Luxor, Egypt, you’ll find out that the highlights are well spread around the city, and the best way to see them is to book a guided tour with a driver.
 You’ll get some knowledge from a professional Egyptologist and won’t waste time searching for the right way to the next sight.

 Finding a good guide in Egypt could be a tricky thing though.
 For the whole trip, I got only one I enjoyed, and thankfully it was in Luxor.
 Her name is Rania, and if you shoot her a mail at firstname.lastname@example.org, she’ll be more than happy to organize your Luxor adventure.

 However, if you prefer booking through an agency here are the best tour options.